 Now that you have fully defined your conversion goals and have set metrics in place, you have to decide on how much budget you will allocate to accomplish these goals.
-There is risk with any type of strategy you put in place, no matter how prepared you are, but having a baseline understanding of cost you’re willing to invest to accomplish these goals is a must.
+There is a risk with any type of strategy you put in place, no matter how prepared you are, but having a baseline understanding of cost you’re willing to invest to accomplish these goals is a must.

 At this stage, you have a detailed map of expenses for your various digital activity and marketing campaigns.
 Having the budget to invest, but not overspend, for these goals ultimately will play into your company's bottom line and will increase the efficiency of your CPA.